 In addition to co-ed (mixed-gender) slowpitch softball, there are also single-sex men's and women's slowpitch teams that form to play in a number of local and national tournaments during the season.

 The British Softball Federation is the National Governing Body of Slowpitch Softball.
+For more info contact them here

 Find a slowpitch softball team near you by using the Team Finder - click the logo below to search!